leowcy/preconf-avs-design/README.md

             2. If the revocation is malicious intent and excessive revocations from the validator, then they will lose a portion of their stake as a penalty.

     - What happens to preconfirmations during chain reorganizations?
-        - If the preconfirmation specifies a range of valid blocks (e.g., N to N+2), the promise may still be fulfilled in subsequent blocks.
+        - If the preconfirmation specifies a range of valid blocks (N to N+2), the promise may still be fulfilled in subsequent blocks.
         - These transactions are typically returned to the mempool unless otherwise excluded or replaced.
         - Applied dynamic solutoin to this:
             - Transactions from reorged blocks are reprioritized in the mempool to ensure they are included in the replacement blocks.